 The HWS® uses a laser to illuminate a holographic reticle pattern embedded in the display window and forms a virtual image of a reticle pattern.
 The shooter looks through the display window and sees a bright red image of a reticle pattern projected onto the target plane.
+No light is projected onto the target plane.
 The HWS® has no magnification.